Kituba language: History

 post and it was later spread upstream by the Christian missionaries to the region between the Kwango and the Kasai rivers where it evolved further (hence the name Kikwango).
-Yet another theory emphasizes the construction of the Matadi-Kinshasa railroad at the end of the 1800s, which involved forced labour from West Africa, lower Congo, and the neighbouring Bandundu region.
+Yet another theory emphasizes the construction of the Matadi–Kinshasa railroad at the end of the 1800s, which involved forced labour from West Africa, lower Congo, and the neighbouring Bandundu region.
 The workers had diverse linguistic backgrounds which gave birth to a grammatically simplified language.

 Harold W. Fehdereau, a linguist and missionary, carried out a major linguistic survey of Kituba-speaking areas under the joint auspices of the American Bible Society and the American Mennonite Brethren Mission.
 He published his work in a Kituba-French-English dictionary in 1969.
 He traced the development of Kituba back to the 1800s or earlier, necessitated by the inter-tribal needs of the Congolese themselves, and later, their relationship with slave traders.
 Then in the early 1900s, the Belgian and French colonization of the area brought further need for a convenient language of communication with the Congolese.
 He admits that we do not have a very complete picture of the development of Kituba before the 1930s, when it came into wide use by Christian missionaries.
 He notes that many today have grown up knowing Kituba as their mother tongue, and at the same time, it has reached some complexity of grammar unusual to pidgin languages.
 He notes that there is an increasing tendency, particularly in the western Kituba-speaking region, to borrow words from French, adding Kituba prefixes and suffixes for everyday usage.

 Regardless of the genesis, Kituba established itself in the large towns that were found during the colonial period between 1885 and 1960.
 Kituba is spoken as the primary language in the large Bakongo cities of Moanda, Boma, Matadi, Pointe-Noire, Dolisie, Nkayi, and Brazzaville and also in large non-Bakongo cities of Bandundu, Kikwit, and Ilebo.
 It is the main language spoken throughout the modern provinces of Kwango and Kasai.
 A dialect called 'Monokutuba' is spoken in Congo-Brazzaville (Republic of Congo).

 The first portions of the Bible were published in 1934, followed by the New Testament in 1950.
 A revision was published in 1957.
 The complete Bible was published in 1982, all by the Bible Society of Congo.

 The Office of the High Commissioner for Human Rights has published a translation of Universal Declaration of Human Rights in Kituba.

+On 27 June 2024 Google announced the addition of 110 languages, including Kituba and Kikongo, to Google Translate.
+However, it turns out that Google has only added Kituba and is also mistakenly calling it Kikongo.

+What is generally referred to as Kikongo actually refers to a cluster of related languages, rather than a single language.